BY: Statistics Fundamentals Team

 Reviewed By: Minsa A (Senior Statistics Editor)

-F Table: Critical Values, PDF Download & Complete Guide
+F Table: Critical Values for ANOVA & Regression — PDF & Complete Guide

-The F table gives critical values of the F distribution for right-tailed hypothesis tests at α = 0.10, 0.05, and 0.01.
-Use it for ANOVA, regression analysis, and tests of equality of variance — with numerator df across the top and denominator df down the side.
+The F table gives critical values of the F distribution for right-tailed hypothesis tests at α = 0.10, 0.05, 0.025, and 0.01.
+Use it for ANOVA, regression analysis, and tests of equality of variance — with numerator df (df1) across the top and denominator df (df2) down the side.
+Covers df1 up to 30.

 What Is an F Table?

-An F table lists critical values for right-tailed F-tests.
-Select the table for your significance level (α).
-Find numerator degrees of freedom (df1) in the columns and denominator degrees of freedom (df2) in the rows.
+An F table lists critical values for right-tailed F-tests used in ANOVA, regression, and variance testing.
+Select your significance level (α), find numerator degrees of freedom (df1) in the columns and denominator degrees of freedom (df2) in the rows.
 The value at their intersection is the F critical value.
 If your calculated F-statistic equals or exceeds this value, the result is statistically significant and you reject the null hypothesis.

 F Critical Value Calculator